BAR ISLAND and BAR ISLAND TRAIL

 Once on the island, you will be greeted by an NPS sign for Acadia National Park and you can hike the short Bar Island Trail to explore the forested island.
 The trail follows an old dirt road east to the high point of the island which offers a nice view back at Bar Harbor and the nearby mountain peaks of Acadia.

-the view from the highpoint of Bar Island (Acadia National Park) -- © 2014 Joe Braun Photography
+Bar Island Trail photo (Acadia National Park) -- © 2014 Joe Braun Photography

 Joe's Spin: